 If you use Dovecot, you can specify the following limits:

 - Maximum number of connections (IMAP, POP3, IMAP over SSL/TLS, or POP3 over SSL/TLS).This represents the maximum number of mail users that can be logged in at the same time.

 - Maximum number of connections for a user per IP address.
 This represents the maximum number of connections via the same protocol that a mail user can establish from one IP address.

 These settings correspond to the Dovecot configuration parameters

-Also notify your customers that they need to specify the port 587 for outgoing SMTP connections in their email programs' settings, and be sure to allow connections to this port in your firewall settings.
+You may also ask your customers to specify the port 587 for outgoing SMTP connections in their email programs’ settings.